Fedelisk1/ing-sw-2022-Mansutti-Lombardo-Lodi/README.md

 java - jar eriantys-client.jar -v gui
 ```

-If the parameter is not provided, you will be asked
+If the parameter is not provided, you will be asked to enter the value once the application starts.

 ## Technologies
 * Java SE 18